UVA Identity Token Authentication

 Problems: Forgotten Password, Lost/Damaged Token, Deleted/Expired Certificate

 Forgotten UVA Identity Token Passwords

 If you have forgotten the password to your UVA Identity Token, or if you have attempted your password 10 times since your last successful password entry, you will need to have your UVA Identity Token re-initialized to use it again.
-Return your UVA Identity Token to the Information Security Access Managment Office or School of Medicine Desktop Support Team.
+Return your UVA Identity Token to the ITS Access Managment Office or School of Medicine Desktop Support Team.
 We strive to have password resets completed by the end of the next business day after receiving the UVA Identity Token.
 An automated email will be sent to you from "email@example.com" with pickup instructions when it is ready.

 Lost or Stolen UVA Identity Tokens